17 Hypothalamus and Pituitary

 Hypothalamus and Anterior Pituitary:

 The hypothalamus interprets concentrations of various hormones in the bloodstream and then acts on the pituitary to modulate these levels to equilibrium.
-The hypothalamus like a manager receives information from the environment and informs the pituitary to secrete a hormone to alter the original environmental stimulus.
+The hypothalamus like an demanding manager receives information from the environment and informs the pituitary to secrete a hormone to alter the original environmental stimulus.

-Below is a list of hormones released by the hypothalamus and how they act on the anterior pituitary:
+Below is a list of hormones released by the hypothalamus, their effects on the anterior pituitary and their roles in regulating various organs throughout the body:

 Hypothalamus secretion |